PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Method

-To address this issue, we design a LoRA-Switch Reference (LoRA-SR) scheme.
-As shown in Fig.~\ref{fig:method} (b), we freeze the backbone as the reference model $\psi$ and attach trainable LoRA modules to $\psi$ as the trained model $\theta$.
-Our LoRA-SR enables the reference and trainable models to share the same heavy backbone while flexibly switching the lightweight LoRA parameters for the training and reference modes.
-Thus, we can evaluate the trainable and reference terms without storing or loading an extra full model.
-This significantly increases computational efficiency and prevents the model from drifting too far from the reference, thus stabilizing the training process.
+where $\mathbf{W} \in \mathbb{R}^{C_{out} \times C_{in}}$ is the frozen weight of the linear layer, $\mathbf{1}_{action} \in \{0,1\}$ is a binary indicator governed by the environment manager to switch between the reference ($\mathbf{1}_{action}=0$) and action ($\mathbf{1}_{action}=1$) modes, $\alpha$ is the scaling factor, $r$ is the rank, and $\mathbf{B} \in \mathbb{R}^{C_{out} \times r}$ and $\mathbf{A} \in \mathbb{R}^{r \times C_{in}}$ are the learnable LoRA parameters.
+Our LoRA-SR enables the reference and trainable models to share the same heavy backbone while flexibly switching the lightweight LoRA parameters for the action and reference models.
+Thus, we can compute the DPO advantage without storing or loading an extra full model.
+This significantly increases computational efficiency, improves the scalability of model size, and prevents the model from drifting too far from reference, thus stabilizing the training process.